True Parisians take time every year to attend at least one of the following social and cultural events.

 This festival is about solidarity - hence the name - in the fight against Aids, the virus which still affects millions around the world.

-Although the epidemic has stabilised in Western countries, Africa is still very much in the grip of this virus.
+Although the epidemic has stabilized in Western countries, Africa is still very much in the grip of this virus.

 Each year, the festival invites major international stars to perform on stage for free or for a very much reduced fee.